DATA PROTECTION POLICY

-Our IT support provider (Prism Total IT Services, The Technology Barn, Unit 20, John Bradshaw Court, Alexandria Way, Congleton CW12 1LB) undertake a review of our IT infrastructure every quarter, which includes consideration of the security of data.
+Our IT support provider (Prism Total IT Services, The Technology Barn, Unit 20, John Bradshaw Court, Alexandria Way, Congleton CW12 1LB) undertake periodic reviews of our IT infrastructure, which includes consideration of the security of data.

 Certain senior members of staff have access to their email on personal electronic devices, such as iPads and mobile phones.
 When an employee leaves the firm we take all reasonable steps to prevent continued access to our IT infrastructure and data and we require data held on personal devices to be removed and act to prevent future access to it.